 VRI delivers real-time, convenient and affordable American Sign Language (ASL) interpreting services using web-based video technology.
 The Hearing and Deaf participants are in the same location and the interpreter is located remotely.

 VRI Services allow for:

 Guaranteed Quality of Services

-When a service requester procures Maple’s VRI services, he/she can be assured the interpreters provided are an active member of AVLIC, professional, specialist interpreters that adhere to the AVLIC Code of Ethics and Guidelines for Professional Conduct and maintain their qualification through continuing education requirements throughout their careers.
+When a service requester procures Maple’s VRI services, s/he can be assured the interpreters provided are an active member of CASLI, professional, specialist interpreters that adhere to the CASLI Code of Ethics and Guidelines for Professional Conduct and maintain their qualification through continuing education requirements throughout their careers.
 Having interpreters that specialize in specific areas (Science, Technology, Engineering, Mathematics, and other specializations) is essential for a Deaf student or employee to gain an accurate understanding of what is being interpreted.
 If those interpreters working in these settings don’t have the training they need, the Deaf individual will suffer the fallout.
 Conversely, when qualified interpretation is taking place, the Deaf individual is able to thrive.